deanhiller/webpieces/README.md

 Codecov.io / jacoco has two bugs (so we are actually way higher than this number) documented at bottom of this page [![codecov](https://codecov.io/gh/deanhiller/webpieces/branch/master/graph/badge.svg)](https://codecov.io/gh/deanhiller/webpieces)

-This 23 minute video barely scratches the surface but demonstrates
+The BELOW 23 minute video barely scratches the surface but demonstrates
 * Download zip and create first project
 * run test suite
 * start up the production server